YagoLagrottiBracco/dreamerz-api/README.md

 # dreamerz-api

 project to test my knowledge with backend JS developer

+if you want to access my frontend of this project, <a href="https://github.com/YagoLagrottiBracco/dreamerz-front">click here</a>

 To configure the project and use, need to create a .env on the root project folder, having this variables;